codetojoy/easter_eggs_for_git/egg_12_remote.md

 #### Step 4: Attempt Merge

-* Attempt to merge with: `git pull origin master`.
+* Attempt to merge with: `git merge origin/master`.
 * Note that the merge complains about uncommitted work in `App.java`

 #### Step 5: Stash Pending Work